urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 We use the concepts of  `offset` and  `ref` in each node to maintain a coordinate system.

-An **offset** is the number of bases from the first node where the variation occurs.
+An **offset** is the 1 indexed number of bases from the first node where the variation occurs.
 We chose this because it lends itself nicely to how genomes are treated anyway.
 There are some problems with this which I shall delve into in a later post because  they are more of a matter of progressive graph update not initial